Before you head to a casino

 No, but…

-On some slot machines, increasing the denomination or multiplier can improve your odds of getting a bonus or jackpot.
+On some slot machines, increasing the denomination or multiplier can improve your odds.
 This is unique to each slot, not a blanket statement.

 Slot hacks and tricks that appear on YouTube walk a fine line.
-While they’re categorized at entertainment, it’s easy to mistake them for real advice.
+While slot videos are categorized as entertainment, it’s easy to mistake them for monetary advice.
 If Warren Buffet started an “entertainment” TV show where he gave out “hacks” for picking stock market winners, the SEC might have something to say about it.
-Have we thought about doing this ourselves?
-Yes, but we’re not there yet.

-Anecdote: I watched (in horror) as a man burned through thousands of dollars ($50 per spins) on Dragon Link.
-He wasn’t winning anything, not even a significant line hit.
+Anecdote: We watched a man burn through thousands of dollars ($50 per spins) on Dragon Link.
+He wasn’t winning anything, not even a line hit.
 He didn’t look happy.
-No fun = move.
-I played the same machine the man was playing and lost $50 in four spins, so I moved to the Dragon Link just to the left and hit a $500+ bonus on the first spin.)
+After he left, I played the same machine and also lost, so I moved over a machine and hit a $500+ bonus on the first spin.

 Is there a difference between “Vegas-style” slots and those in tribal casinos?